Usman0111/Code-Mate/README.md

 ### Inspiration

-Many beginner programmers struggle to graps introductory programming concepts.
-Hence, they seek help from their peers.
-Code Mate is intented to assist this process by allowing real time collaboration over the web.
+The process of trying to help my peers debug their coding assignments remotely (through Groupme) is slow and inefficient.
+This web app is intended to improve that proces.

 #### This app is still in development process